 - Ticket Voucher Group matrix: Indicate the per-ticket Price and Commission for each Ticket Voucher within the Ticket Voucher Group.

-The Ticket Voucher Group matrix will include all Ticket Voucher Groups including inactive groups.
+REMINDER: The Ticket Voucher Group matrix will include all Ticket Voucher Groups including inactive groups.
 While it is possible to include prices for inactive groups, the Total Subscription Value will only include active groups.
 If prices are not inputted for active groups, the screen will show a warning sign.